-On Friday, June 11, 2010, Disney revealed a number of new details, artwork, and even video tests surrounding The Little Mermaid: Ariel’s Adventure.
-The Blue Sky Cellar preview center within the Disney California Adventure theme park was updated and additional sneak peeks at the attraction were delivered at Disneyland Resort’s “What’s Next?” presentation to the media.
+On Friday, June 11, 2010, Disney revealed some new details, artwork, and even video tests surrounding The Little Mermaid: Ariel’s Adventure.
+The Blue Sky Cellar preview center within the Disney California Adventure theme park was updated.
+Additional sneak peeks at the attraction were delivered at Disneyland Resort’s “What’s Next?” presentation to the media.

 Inside the Blue Sky Cellar, artwork for the new ride most notably includes a scale model of the entire attraction along with a complete ride layout drawing:

 Additional artwork and details from The Little Mermaid: Ariel’s Adventure fill one of the Blue Sky Cellar’s walls, the most exciting of which show the range of movement that the advanced Audio-Animatronics within the ride will feature:

 These animatronic figures will be similar in capability as the recently-added Barack Obama figure in Walt Disney World’s Hall of Presidents and the Abraham Lincoln figure in Great Moments with Mr. Lincoln at Disneyland.
 That is, Ariel will be able to form words with her mouth, blink her eyes, and have many other motion capabilities.